richardfan1126/nitro-enclaves-eif-build-action/README.md

 To enable these feature, set the input `enable-ghcr-push` _(For artifact upload)_ and `enable-artifact-sign` _(For artifact signing)_ to `true`

+Read [this](#how-to-verify-the-artifact-signature) on downloading and verifying the signed artifact

 ## Usage

 Example